-- there are multiple insured persons, or persons with lawful entitlement to settlement payments (Section 9.b of this Manual); - there is an assignment of the NHCover claim (Section 9.c of this Manual); - there is a mortgage over the insured property (Section 9.d of this Manual); - the insured property is owned by a company (or by a company that is in receivership, voluntary administration or liquidation), or was owned by a company that has since been removed from the Companies Register (Section 9.e of this Manual); - the owner of the property died after the NHCover claim was made, or died before the natural hazard occurred and the claim was made by the executors of the deceased person's estate (Section 9.f of this Manual); - the insured property is owned by a trust (Section 9.g of this Manual); - the insured property is a unit title development (Section 9.h of this Manual); - the insured property is a leasehold property (Section 9.i of this Manual);
+- there are multiple insured persons or people with lawful entitlement to settlement payments (Section 10.b of this Manual); - there is an assignment of the NHCover claim (Section 10.c of this Manual); - there is a mortgage over the insured property (Section 10.d of this Manual); - the insured property is owned by a company (or by a company that is in receivership, voluntary administration or liquidation); or was owned by a company that has since been removed from the Companies Register (Section 10.e of this Manual); - the owner of the property died after the NHCover claim was made, or died before the natural hazard occurred and the claim was made by the executors of the deceased's estate (Section 10.f of this Manual); - the insured property is owned by a trust (Section 10.g of this Manual); - the insured property is a unit title development (Section 10.h of this Manual); - the insured property is a leasehold property (Section 10.i of this Manual);

-- the insured property is Māori freehold land with multiple owners (Section 9.j of this Manual); - two people have together owned the insured property (which is the subject of an NHCover claim) and the relationship between them ends (Section 9.k of this Manual); - other registered interests are shown on the RT to the property (Section 9.1 of this Manual).
+- the insured property is Māori freehold land with multiple owners (Section 10.j of this Manual); - two people have together owned the insured property (which is the subject of an NHCover claim) and the relationship between them ends (Section 10.k of this Manual); - other registered interests are shown on the RT to the property (Section 10.l of this Manual).

-Section 9.m of this Manual addresses the position if there is a dispute over who receives an NHCover claim settlement payment.
+Section 10.m addresses the position if there is a dispute over who will receive an NHCover claim settlement payment.

-Decision-makers dealing with different components of an entire NHCover claim must liaise
+Decision-makers dealing with different component(s) of the entire NHCover claim must liaise

-In cases where different people are dealing with different components of an entire NHCover claim (residential building claim and residential land claim), they must liaise with each other to:
+In cases where different people are dealing with different component(s) of the entire NHCover claim (for example, the residential building claim or residential land claim(s)), they must liaise with each other to:

-- identify the person or people the NHCover claim may be settled with; and - decide who the various components of the entire NHCover claim will be settled with where there is more than one such person.
+- identify the person or people the NHCover claim may be settled with; and - decide who the various component(s) of the entire NHCover claim will be settled with where there is more than one such person.